chipotlechiles

 This photo shows two varieties of Chipotles.
 On the left we see the longer Chipotles mecos, and in the middle we see medium sized Chipotles mecos.
 All the mecos come from a larger variety of Jalapeños.
 On the right we see the smaller Chipotles moritas, which come from smaller varieties of Jalapeños with a slightly different flavor and a bit more fragrant smell.

-One of the more popular spins of any Chipotle chiles are when they are pickled and preserved in adobo sauce and turned into Chiles Chipotles in Adobo Sauce.
+One of the more popular spins of any Chipotle chiles are when they are pickled and preserved in adobo sauce and turned into Chipotle Chiles in Adobo Sauce.
 Another popular take is when they are pickled in vinegar and spices and become Pickled Chipotles.
 But they are also used regularly, as they are dried and smoked, for many dishes, stews, soups, sauces and moles.

 Comments